 Whether you are an outdoors enthusiast or looking to try something new, Wilderness Inquiry makes it easy to enjoy the great outdoors.
 We take care of all the planning, provide meals and gear, and our guides ensure that all travelers are able to safely participate in activities.
 Not only will you have a fun and meaningful personal experience, but every trip you take with Wilderness Inquiry helps provide access to outdoor experiences for people of all ages, backgrounds, and abilities.
 Travel with us today!

 Day 1: Begin your trip along the North Shore of Lake Superior.

-Drive up the North Shore of Lake Superior to Cascade State Park where our trip officially begins.
-Settle into the campsite and get acquainted with your guide over dinner and a campfire.
-Spend the first night listening to the waves of Superior crash along the shore.
+Drive up the North Shore of Lake Superior to your Minnesota State Park where our trip officially begins.
+Settle into the campsite before embarking on an afternoon hike into the Sawtooth Mountain Range.
+On day one you’ll be rewarded with wonderful views of Lake Superior!
+Spend the first night tucked under the tall pines along the shore.